-- 1. Press [INFO]. - Move the ShuttlePoint knob to highlight OBSTRUCTIONS and press [ENT] or move the ShuttlePoint knob to the right. - 3.
+- 1. Press [FIND]. - Move the ShuttlePoint knob to highlight OBSTRUCTIONS and press [ENT] or move the ShuttlePoint knob to the right. - 3.
 A popup window will be shown with a list of nearest Obstructions. - 4.
 Move the ShuttlePoint knob to highlight the desired Obstruction and press [ENT]. - 5.
-Another window will be shown detailing the Obstruction information. - 6.
-Press [CLR] to show the actual position of the Obstruction on the Chart page. - 7.
-Press [CLR] again at any time to return your cursor to your vessels position.
+Another window will be shown detailing the Obstruction information.